 k.
 They introduce you to a natural cycle of processing your laundry.

 Everyone has laundry – it’s part of being a normal human being.
 No matter how we may race against it, sooner rather than later we generate laundry.
 It’s one of those things no one talks about.
 You don’t actually send invites that say “pop round for laundry and drinks”.

-When you install a clothes airer, or even better indoor clothes airer system, it’s really time to celebrate.
-We all yearn for a natural lifestyle and the natural rhythm of the drying process is as natural as breathing.
-When you install an airer you are using a natural process – Truly a time to celebrate.
+When you install a clothes airer, or even better, indoor clothes airer system, it’s really time to celebrate.
+We all yearn for a natural lifestyle and the natural rhythm of the drying process which is as natural as breathing.
+When you install an airer you are using a natural process – truly a time to celebrate.

 The Many Faces Of Indoor Clothes Airers

 How many people can remember the old wooden clothes horses that our mums pulled out to dry the clothes on when the weather was less than favorable?

 Once the electric or gas dryers came along, most of these airers went the way of the dinosaur for some of us.
 Others, however, have continued to use the old reliable.
 Since mum did it why shouldn’t we?